MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 ## Create account via PowerShell

-Windows PowerShell is widely used by system administrators and power-users  across multiple devices.
-Using PowerShell to rapidly automate tasks on Surface Hub does not neccessarily require PowerShell expertise.
+ Using PowerShell to rapidly automate tasks on Surface Hub does not necessarily require PowerShell expertise.
 Ensure you have completed the setup prerequisites before using the appropriate scripts on this page.

 ### Prerequisites for using PowerShell to manage Surface Hub